-Work has been undertaken with colleagues in SRAOS and University Marketing to ensure that centrally-managed recruitment activity and central communications to prospective students is undertaken in line with CMA guidance.
+Work was undertaken with colleagues in SROAS and University Marketing to ensure that centrally-managed recruitment activity and central communications to prospective students is undertaken in line with CMA guidance.
 Staff in departments must also ensure that they take the following steps in dealing with prospective students:

 (a) Review all ‘pre-contract’ information about courses of study (departmental; joint and interdisciplinary) to ensure it remains accurate and up-to-date.
 Changes to pre-contract information should be identified to applicants as should any ‘surprising’ terms and conditions i.e. clauses which it would not be reasonable to assume that applicants with no previous experience of HE would understand and/or terms whose contravention might prevent a student from successfully completing the course.
 This might, for example, contain conventions relating to core modules that must be passed; pre-requisites for later years of study; calculation methods for modules; requirements for three or four year variants of a degree where students might expect to move between them.
 Departments should also be aware that the choice of optional modules may also be a significant factor in students choosing to study at Warwick and account should be taken of this in indicating the circumstances in which changes to departmental curricula may occur.